|Michael Ekstrand df55e34b85 Document causes of cluster fails||1 day ago|

 This imports the following data sets:

-data(auto-downloaded).
-If you use this data, cite the paper.
+data).
+If you use this data, cite the paper on that site.

 Several of these files can be auto-downloaded with the DVC scripts; others will need to be manually downloaded.